lorinc/ai-pilot-assessment-engine/README.md

 A **Decision-to-Act system** that bridges the gap from "we think we have a problem" to "we authorize action" through structured problem formation, option evaluation, and evidence-based decision rules.

+**No effort is ever lost.** Every piece of context, evidence, and decision pattern is preserved and reused—making each decision faster and better informed than the last.

 ## Vision

 This system guides leaders through a **linear discovery process** that stops at a clear **Go/No-Go/Time-boxed Try** decision while capturing projections (plans, metrics, risks) without executing them.
 It transforms vague signals into defensible, auditable decisions.

+The system operates on a **"do once, benefit forever"** principle: organizational context is captured once and applied to all future decisions.
+Conversations can be paused and resumed via email links.
+Everything can be exported as detailed AI prompts—no lock-in, full portability.

 ### Core Process